-- A. By June 15 of each of the first, second and fourth years of probation of probationary faculty members, the DEC shall have met to assess and have prepared a report of the overall progress towards fulfilling the criteria for transfer to the tenured faculty. - B. In order to prepare this report, the DEC shall have access, from the Performance and Conduct File of the probationer, to the letter of appointment, all teaching assessments, earlier year-end assessments, the member's annual reports and updated curriculum vitae in an approved University format, the member's response (if any) to teaching and/or year-end assessments, to any letters giving reasons for non-assessments and to any material (including record of disciplinary action against the member) placed in the PCF that bears on his or her progress towards fulfilling the criteria for transfer to the tenured faculty.
-In addition, the DEC shall have access to any matters of discipline arising out of the member's teaching, service and/or SRC performance. - C. Where a member requests, the Vice Provost, Faculty Affairs shall notify the Chair of the DEC, who shall in turn notify the members of the DEC, if the member and/or the Association has/have filed a complaint and/or grievance with regard to any disciplinary action that has also been reported to the DEC under the terms of this Article.

-- D. The year-end assessment shall be submitted by June 15 of each respective year by the Chair of the DEC, through the Chair/Director, to the probationer with copies to the PCF, the Dean, the Chair/Director and the Secretary of the Association. - E. Within a further six weeks the probationer, if he/she wishes, may respond to the DEC in writing to any of his/her assessments.
+- B. In order to prepare this report, the DEC shall have access, from the Performance and Conduct File of the pre-tenure faculty member, to the letter of appointment, all teaching assessments, earlier year-end assessments, the member's annual reports and updated curriculum vitae in an approved University format, the member's response (if any) to teaching and/or year-end assessments, to any letters giving reasons for non-assessments and to any material (including record of disciplinary action against the member) placed in the PCF that bears on his or her progress towards fulfilling the criteria for transfer to the tenured faculty.
+In addition, the DEC shall have access to any matters of discipline arising out of the member's teaching, service and/or SRC performance. - C. Where a member requests, the Vice-Provost, Faculty Affairs shall notify the Chair of the DEC, who shall in turn notify the members of the DEC, if the member and/or the Association has/have filed a complaint and/or grievance with regard to any disciplinary action that has also been reported to the DEC under the terms of this Article. - D. The year-end assessment shall be submitted by June 15 of each respective year by the Chair of the DEC, through the Chair/Director, to the pre-tenure faculty member with copies to the PCF, the Dean, the Chair/Director and the Secretary of the Association. - E. Within a further six weeks the pre-tenure faculty member, if he/she wishes, may respond to the DEC in writing to any of his/her assessments.

-5.7 TRANSFER TO THE TENURED FACULTY
+5A.7 TRANSFER TO THE TENURED FACULTY